 Okay, so I love Paris pretty much anytime.
 And we weren’t exactly there in the springtime.
 February is not, by anyone’s standards, springtime in Paris.
 But by some magical good fortune, the weather that we had while visiting allowed me to at least imagine that I was, in fact, walking through Paris in the spring.
 It was, while not warm, at least not freezing cold, and not raining.
 And a sunny, cool Paris is perhaps my favorite Paris of all.
 I’ve been there in December, when it was so cold it took your breath away, and Paris has the kind of cold that goes all the way into your bone marrow and settles there, making you feel as though you’ll never be warm again.
 I’ve also been there several times in the summer, and don’t care to repeat that experience at all- too many people, and there’s no hot like a dirty, grimy, muggy, city hot.
 No, thank you.

 My son and I, however, decided to go over for our school’s winter break, almost on a whim.
 It’s been an unusually busy year for us, since last May, when we took in a set of teenage fraternal twins for their senior year of high school.
-It’s a long story how that all came about- perhaps I can sum up as a long series of less than stellar maternal choices- and we’ve known these kids since they and my daughter were in 9th grade together at our tiny little university model school.
-So when the two of them were facing the possibility of having to spend their senior year at a completely different school, in a completely different part of town (so that mom could live with her boyfriend, you see), well, somehow these two ended up in our basement apartment.
+It’s a long story how that all came about, one that even I don’t totally understand, but we’ve known these kids since they and my daughter were in 9th grade together at our tiny little university model school.
+So when the two of them were facing the possibility of having to spend their senior year at a completely different school, in a completely different part of town, well, somehow these two ended up in our basement apartment.
 And honestly?
 It’s been amazing.
 Sometimes trying (they are not, ahem, tidy, and I am a neat freak) and exhausting (cooking for 4 teenagers) and expensive (grocery shopping- need I say more?), but overall, amazing.
-We’ve had the privilege of watching two already extraordinary young people become who God intended for them to be all along, if only they could have the safe space to do so.
+We’ve had the privilege of watching two already extraordinary young people become who God intended for them to be all along.
 Lucky us!
-But, there is still the need to reconnect and reset with my own children, especially my son.
+But, there is still the need to reconnect and reset with my other children, especially my son.
 He is a little bit the odd man out, as the only freshman among seniors.
 But there’s also the fact that he is just an incredible travel partner!
 I love traveling with this kid!
 He has boundless and yet calm energy, is curious and interested about everything, and does relatively little complaining.
 He’s just not a drama guy.
 Also, I’d taken his sister and one of the twins to Victoria in January– it was time just to spend a little time with my boy.

 First of all, we took a late flight out of Atlanta.
 This got us in to France in the middle of the day, rather than early morning.
 The benefits of this were twofold: we didn’t have to muddle through an entire day on no sleep- we only had to muddle through half a day on no sleep.
 And, we weren’t stuck in Paris morning rush hour traffic while trying to get to our hotel!
 Second, I didn’t mess with trying to take the train into the city.
 I know, I know, Paris has excellent public transportation.
 It’s true.
 But it’s also a struggle, when you have luggage and you’re trying to figure out exactly what part of the city you are staying in and what stop and of COURSE there are never escalators, so you have to drag those becoming-heavier-by-the-moment bags that you thought you’d packed so lightly up and down stairs.
 And then if you’re arriving early morning, jet lagged and exhausted on top of that?
 Oh, no thank you.
 It was worth every centime of the 50 euro set rate to get from Charles de Gaulle to the Marais.
 I will, from here on out, just include that in my travel budget!